How to Clone SATA SSD to M.2 NVMe [Step-by-Step Guide]

 - Free up space by deleting unnecessary files and apps, run a disk cleanup to clear temporary files in SATA drive.

-As mentioned earlier, your target NVMe needs to be partitioned as GPT to properly support UEFI, otherwise you may encounter boot problems.
+Make sure your target NVMe is partitioned as GPT to properly support UEFI, otherwise you may encounter boot problems.
 To check the partition style of a disk:

 - Press Win + R to open the Run window.
 Type "diskmgmt.msc" and hit OK to open disk management.